dmonakh/Wordpress-Tekton-atK8s-inAzure/README.md

     git clone https://github.com/dmonakh/Wordpress-Tekton-atK8s-inAzure.git
     ```

-2. Create a new repository on your GitHub account.
+2. Create a new repository on your GitHub account and enable `Read and write permission` in General setting Action in Repo.
+Check that there is no webhook in the repo, if there is remove.

 3. Set up a remote repository for your local repository: